gitlabhq/gitlab-ci/doc/api.md

 ## Register Runner

-Before we start we need to get a token from the server.
+Before we start we need to get a registration token from the server.
 Go to your gitlab ci instance and get it from the runners page.

 Then we send in with a public key and if it's valid we'll get